 It leaves no room to wonder as to why the Ultimate Fighting Championship aka UFC, sits on top of the MMA hierarchy.
 Since its establishment back in 1993, the Las Vegas-based promotion has become synonymous with the term MMA and has been the main driving force behind the success of the sport.

 With a current net worth of around $10 Billion, UFC is the biggest MMA organization in the world.
 The promotion, which is the brainchild of Dana White, has seen some of the greatest MMA fighters of all time in its rosters from past to present.

 Moreover, the UFC has hosted the biggest MMA events of all time with PPV sales over seven digits, and a number of them has featured Conor McGregor, who has been a driving force behind UFC’s popularity.
 The company has seen the astronomical popularity of UFC 229: Khabib vs McGregor, UFC 202: Diaz vs McGregor II, UFC 257: Poirier vs McGregor II, UFC 116: Lesnar vs Carwin, UFC 139: Rousey vs Holm and many more.
 The best thing about the ThisWin app Sport Live is that fans can watch and bet on live sport at the same time without having to toggle between tabs.

-Aside from a star-studded roster featuring some of the biggest names in the Asian MMA circuit, ONE FC also houses a plethora of Indian mixed martial artists, namely Ritu Phogat, promotional heavyweight champion Arjan Singh Bhullar, Roshan Mainam, Gurdarshan Mangat and others, who have been part of ONE FC events that has seen PPV sales in millions.
+Aside from a star-studded roster featuring some of the biggest names in the Asian MMA circuit, ONE Championship also houses a plethora of Indian mixed martial artists, namely Ritu Phogat, promotional heavyweight champion Arjan Singh Bhullar, Roshan Mainam, Gurdarshan Mangat and others, who have been part of ONE Championship events that has seen PPV sales in millions.

 3. Bellator MMA